vero-nika-2828/sewing-squad-gitpod/README.md

 ![Font Roboto](./sewingsquad/static/images/readme_docs/color_and_font/font_roboto.PNG)
 ## Imagery

-The images used by copying email addresses from etsy and other google search.
+The images used by copying email addresses from Etsy.com and other google search.
 Image addresses are saved in the database.

 # Database Scheme & User Journey